Health Policy Fellows

 Natalie Kirilichin, M.D., M.P.H.

-Connecticut, Natalie Kirilichin completed undergraduate and graduate medical degrees at Georgetown University and her residency in emergency medicine at the University of Chicago.
+Originially from Connecticut, Natalie Kirilichin completed undergraduate and graduate medical degrees at Georgetown University and her residency in emergency medicine at the University of Chicago.
 While at University of Chicago she organized a health policy curriculum for residents in the program and served as a national Emergency Medicine Residents Association representative.
 She served as a fellow on the Health, Education, Labor and Pensions committee, advancing legislation to address the emerging opioid epidemic in the United States.
 Dr. Kirilichin has joined the GW Emergency Medicine faculty since graduating from the fellowship in 2016, and remains engaged in public policy through her work with the National Safety Council.

 Class of 2015